vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/faq/troubleshooting.md

 ## Ensure using the latest version and having correct deps tree

 Please make sure you are using the latest `vuepress`, VuePress plugins and `vuepress-theme-hope` V2 version, because some bugs you encountered may have been fixed in new versions.
 Also in some cases, you may generate incorrect dependency tree after upgrading some dependencies.
-To let VuePress work correctly, there should only be one version of `vue`, `vue-router` and `vuepress` in the whole project.
+To let VuePress work correctly, there should only be one version of `vue` and `vuepress` in the whole project.
 Multiple versions of a package can cause different parts of the application to use different package, resulting in errors like `useXXX() is called without provider`.

 You can execute the following command to make sure you are using the latest version and having correct deps tree.